-Our Chief Scientist, Professor Karen Vousden, and Chief Clinician, Professor Charles Swanton, are also members along with our Executive Directors.
+Our Chief Scientist, Professor Karen Vousden, and Chief Clinician, Professor Charles Swanton, are also members along with the CEO and CFO.

-Scientific experts are also invited in to help inform discussion on particular topics.
+Scientific experts are invited in to help inform discussion on particular topics.

-The SEB interacts closely with the Research Strategy Committee (RSC).
+The SEB interacts closely with the Research Committee (RC).